Rodina Cinema, Ufa: Operations

 On opening day, thousands of Ufa residents visited the new cinema, and watched the movie "Незабываемый 1919-й год" / Nezabyvaemyy 1919 god (The Unforgettable Year 1919).
 The new cinema's two main auditoriums, each with 350 seats, were named "Red" and "Blue", respectively, and the small documentary hall was named "Green".

 Initially, the foyer was fitted with a stage on which pre-session jazz or classical concerts were played.
 Patrons could arrive early and enjoy ice cream at the cafe, “plop” cologne from a vending machine, or admire locally drawn posters depicting new films; parents could leave their child in the children's playroom.

 During its early years, the cinema was surrounded by shabby low-rise houses.
 By the 1970s, the houses had been demolished, but they were replaced by tall buildings that overshadow the cinema.

 In the 1990s, the "Green" room was transformed into a music cafe, then a "Yellow Submarine", and later a blues club.
 It has since reverted to being a cinema.
 In the 21st century, the foyer has been used for personal appearances by film directors, and for art exhibitions; ice cream is still served there.
 Meanwhile, the auditoriums have hosted such attractions as theatre performances, film festivals, arthouse film shows, and movie marathons.

 Since 1996, the cinema has been a Center for Russian Cinematography.
 In 2003, a festive program was held to celebrate its 50th anniversary.
 The cinema now has a Dolby Digital Surround EX format sound system, comfortable soft seating, and, since December 2009, the "Red" room has been equipped to show films in 3D.

 The cinema's owner, State Unitary Enterprise "Cinema Rodina RB", was founded in 1992.
 On 13 March 2018, the Head of the Republic of Bashkortostan, Rustem Khamitov, issued a decree adding the Unitary Enterprise to the list of strategic enterprises of the Republic.

+In 2024, a project for the renovation of the cinema building was developed and approved.